pachyderm/docs-content/2.4.x/deploy-manage/deploy/ingress/_index.md

 seriesPart:
 ---

-In the simplest case, such as running a Pachyderm cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the Pachyderm API pod, and `console`, the Pachyderm UI.
+In the simplest case, such as running a {{%productName%}} cluster locally, implicit and explicit port-forwarding enables you to communicate with `pachd`, the {{%productName%}}
+API pod, and `console`, the {{%productName%}} UI.
 Port-forwarding can be used in cloud environments as well, but a production environment might require you to define **additional inbound connection rules**.

-Before we dive into the delivery of external traffic to Pachyderm, read the following recommendations to set up your infrastructure in production.
+Before we dive into the delivery of external traffic to {{%productName%}}, read the following recommendations to set up your infrastructure in production.

 {{% notice note %}}
 Refer to our generic ["Helm Install"](../helm-install/) page for more information on how to install and get started with `Helm`.
 {{% /notice %}}

-## Pachyderm Infrastructure Recommendations
+## {{%productName%}} Infrastructure Recommendations

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
+We are now shipping {{%productName%}} with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a Proxy, our new recommended architecture and [deployment instructions](../deploy-w-proxy) overwrite the following instructions.
+If you choose to deploy {{%productName%}} with a Proxy, our new recommended architecture and [deployment instructions](../deploy-w-proxy) overwrite the following instructions.
 {{%/notice %}}
 For production deployments,
 we recommend that you: